akka/akka/docs/src/main/paradox/scala/http/common/marshalling.md

 ## Using Marshallers

-In many places throughput Akka HTTP marshallers are used implicitly, e.g. when you define how to @ref[complete](../routing-dsl/directives/route-directives/complete.md) a request using the @ref[Routing DSL](../routing-dsl/index.md).
+In many places through Akka HTTP, marshallers are used implicitly, e.g. when you define how to @ref[complete](../routing-dsl/directives/route-directives/complete.md) a request using the @ref[Routing DSL](../routing-dsl/index.md).

-However, you can also use the marshalling infrastructure directly if you wish, which can be useful for example in tests.
+However, you can also use the marshalling infrastructure directly if you wish, which can be useful in tests, for example.
 The best entry point for this is the `akka.http.scaladsl.marshalling.Marshal` object, which you can use like this:

 @@snip [MarshalSpec.scala](../../../../../test/scala/docs/http/scaladsl/MarshalSpec.scala) { #use-marshal }